I'm enjoying more what I'm doing: Stanislas Wawrinka

-Eighth seed’s hot streak at the Australian Open continues with a hard-fought win over Tomas Berdych
+Eighth seed Stanislas Wawrinka’s hot streak at the Australian Open continues after his hard-fought win over Tomas Berdych in order to make his first-ever Grand Slam final

 Melbourne: Switzerland’s Stanislas Wawrinka reached his first Grand Slam final after edging out Tomas Berdych in four tight sets at the Australian Open yesterday.